philc/vimium/README.md

 1.35 (2012-07-05)

-- Bugfixes.
+- Bug fixes.

 1.34 (2012-07-03)

-- A bugfix for bookmarklets in Vomnibar.
+- A bug fix for bookmarklets in Vomnibar.

 1.33 (2012-07-02)